-#1 Think about bundling and amp up the average value of products.
+- Think about bundling and amping up the average value of products.
 It is a smart move because it increases the perceived value of products.
 Hence, reducing the likelihood of them shopping elsewhere!
 However, do remember to give people an option to bundle products of their choice.

-#2 Send limited-time discount to those who left your store without buying or with items stored in the cart and wishlist.
+- Send limited-time discounts to those who left your store without buying or with items stored in the cart and wishlist.

-#3 Recover your profit percentage by luring visitors with ‘buy more, save more’ offer.
+- Recover your profit percentage by luring visitors with a ‘buy more, save more’ offer.

-#4 If you don’t want to give any discount perhaps gift them something of utility.
-For instance, if you are selling a computer hardware, send them a downloadable PDF installation guide.
+- If you don’t want to give any discount perhaps gift them something of utility.
+For instance, if you are selling computer hardware, send them a downloadable PDF installation guide.

-#5 Justify your undiscounted products by giving them premium services like free shipping, free returns etc. After all, discounts don’t need to be of one kind only.
+- Justify your undiscounted products by giving them premium services like free shipping, free returns, etc. After all, discounts don’t need to be of one kind only.

 There you go.
 Eliminate these e-commerce conversion killers or barriers between your customer’s wallet and your products and notice your conversion rates skyrocket!